-Rugged and starkly beautiful, the Sinai Peninsula’s vast and empty desert heart has managed to capture imaginations throughout the centuries.
-It’s coveted for both its deep religious significance and strategic position as a crossroads of empires.
-Prophets and pilgrims, conquerors and exiles have all left their footprints on the sands here.
+Rugged and starkly beautiful, the Sinai Peninsula has managed to capture imaginations throughout the centuries.
+The region has been coveted for its deep religious significance and its strategic position as a crossroads of empires: prophets and pilgrims, conquerors and exiles have all left their footprints on the sands here.

 In recent years security fears have rippled through the region, creating a tourism downturn that is only now beginning to pick up again.
 For those venturing back, the lure of this region is easily explained.
 As a springboard to the Red Sea's underwater wonders, Sinai’s seaside resorts serve up sun-drenched holiday fun.
 Head away from the coastal buzz, however, and Sinai’s true soul can be found.
 Here the Bedouin continue to preserve their traditions amid the red-tinged, ragged peaks and endless never-never of sand.
 On a star-studded night, surrounded by the monstrous silhouettes of mountains, you'll realise why Sinai continues to cast a spell over all who visit.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Sinai.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Sinai.